 The IRS has not defined a specific monetary amount as being de minimis.
 The term de minimis used here meaning something that is so small or insignificant, to be considered of non-importance.
 KCTCS has defined de minimis as fifty dollars ($50).

-In order for work clothes and uniforms provided by KCTCS to be nontaxable, they must meet one of the following accountable plan rules:
+In order for work clothes and uniforms provided by KCTCS to be nontaxable, they shall meet one of the following accountable plan rules:

 - Be a condition of employment, not adaptable to general usage as ordinary clothing, not worn for general usage, and/or be for a specific job related duty where safety and protection is of concern.